Rookie Dalbec helps Red Sox split DH with Phils | Sports-Games

 Phillies starter Vince Velasquez tossed five solid innings and allowed seven hits and two runs.
 Velasquez struck out nine without a walk.
 David Phelps (2-4) took the loss in relief, giving up two runs without recording an out.

 The Phillies struck initially for two runs in the bottom of the first inning when Hoskins scored on a wild pitch and Didi Gregorius added an RBI single.
-The Red Sox cut the deficit in half, 2-1, when Lin singled to left, scoring Bradley in the second.
+The Red Sox cut the deficit in half when Lin singled to left, scoring Bradley in the second.

 In the sixth, Dalbec blasted a two-run home run off Phelps for a 4-2 Red Sox advantage.
 It was the fourth consecutive game with a homer for Dalbec, a franchise record for a rookie.
 Alec Bohm flied out to right with runners on first and second to end a scoring threat for the Phillies in the sixth.